 Cannabis use may increase the risk of schizophrenia symptoms, such as psychosis, and may also have a slight causative effect, according to a

-Neuroimaging studies show the harmful effect of cannabis on brain development, especially adolescent brains.
+Neuroimaging studies show the harmful effect of cannabis on brain development, especially in adolescent brains.

 Recent trials in therapeutic cannabidiol (CBD) use, which is another compound in cannabis, show its alleviating effect on positive symptoms of schizophrenia and its opposing effect on THC, which warrants further research.

-Positive symptoms of schizophrenia are symptoms that show up after an individual develops this condition..
+Positive symptoms of schizophrenia are those that appear after an individual develops this condition.

 Reducing childhood trauma and other adverse childhood events